nicotine-plus/nicotine-plus/doc/DEVELOPING.md

 ### Python

-Nicotine+ is Python application, originally based on backend code from the PySoulSeek project started in 2001.
+Nicotine+ is a Python application, originally based on backend code from the PySoulSeek project started in 2001.
 We only use Python in our codebase, as this allows for running Nicotine+ on almost any system without compiling anything.
 Developing in a single language is also easier for everyone involved in the